 Keeping track of blood glucose levels is an important part of diabetes care.
-Once blood glucose data has been collected, you can review it with your health care team to see if changes need to be made in your diabetes care plan.
+Once blood glucose data has been collected, whether it be through a hand-written log or a downloadable report, you can review it with your health care team to see if changes need to be made in your diabetes care plan.

 Use a log to write down blood glucose numbers 7 times throughout the day: